mikblack/MiniBaz2020-HackMD/README.md

 > - Create a simple presentation using the "Talk slide" template when you create a new document
 > - Add some content (e.g., a new slide) and preview the presentation

+## Final thoughts

+This session has given you a basic overview of how to create markdown-based documents.

+ - If you are using R, then writing most of your code in R markdown is definitely something to strive for.
+    - makes you work reproducible
+    - makes your work more shareable
+    - gives you easy access to your results (don't have to rerun code to see output)
+    - gets you in the habit of properly documenting your code, and annotating your results
+ - HackMD provides a mechanism for collaborative document editing using markdown.

+Once you are comfortable with using R markdown and HackMD, adding version control via GitHub to your workflow is the next logical step in you Reproducible Research learning journey. :metal: